College Curling USA: Format

-After 2017 the regional aspect of the championship was abandoned except for the relabeling the former "Region 5" as the "Emerging Region."
+After 2017 the regional aspect of the championship was abandoned except for the relabeling of the former "Region 5" as the "Emerging Region."

-Invitations to the National Championship are awarded based on accumulated 'merit points'.
-Points are primarily earned by hosting and/or competing in a collegiate bonspiel.
-Points can also be collected through non-bonspiel (Match Play) intercollegiate play or, for the Emerging (now West) Region schools only, through other non-college bonspiels and league play.
-College athletes must be members of the USA Curling and full-time students at the school they represent in order to earn points.

 After 2023 the "Emerging Region" was relabeled the "West Region."
 Before this change, all new college curling programs began in the Emerging Region, regardless of their school's location.
-This was in addition to many curling programs located out West, which were originally given the label "Emerging" due to their geographic remoteness within the broader college curling world.
-This change made the composition of all the regions purely geographic.
+This was in addition to the existing college curling programs located out West, which were originally given the label "Emerging" due to their geographic remoteness within the broader college curling world.
+This label change made the composition of all the regions purely geographic.

 Since then, the three regions have been Northeast, Midwest, and West.
-The number of teams that receive nationals berths from each region varies year-to-year depending on that respective region's size (number of teams).
+The number of teams that receive nationals berths from each region varies year-to-year depending on that respective region's size (number of participating schools).

+Invitations to the National Championship are awarded based on accumulated 'merit points'.
+Points are primarily earned by hosting and/or competing in a collegiate bonspiel.
+Points can also be collected through non-bonspiel (Match Play) intercollegiate play or, for the West Region schools only (due to their remoteness relative to the other regions and each other), through other non-collegiate/local bonspiels and league play.
+College athletes must be members of USA Curling and full-time students at the school they represent in order to earn points.

 The national tournament is typically held in March.